Shon Hopwood: Jailhouse lawyer

 Hopwood served his prison sentence at Federal Correctional Institution, Pekin.
 While at Pekin, he spent five weeks in solitary confinement, and criticized the practice once he got out.

-He prepared his first petition for certiorari for a fellow inmate on a prison typewriter in 2002.
-Since Hopwood was not a lawyer, the only name on the brief was that of the other prisoner, John Fellers.
-Once the Supreme Court agreed to hear the case, he worked with former United States Solicitor General Seth Waxman in preparing the case.
-Waxman stated that the petition for writ of certiorari was probably one of the best he had ever seen.
-The court agreed to hear the case, Fellers v.
+The Supreme Court agreed to hear his case, Fellers v.
 United States.
-The court, in a 9–0 decision, found that police had acted unconstitutionally in questioning Fellers, who had been convicted of a drug conspiracy.
-Fellers's sentence was ultimately reduced by four years.
+The court, in a 9–0 decision, found that police had acted unconstitutionally in questioning Fellers.

-In 2005, the Supreme Court granted a second cert petition prepared by Hopwood, vacating a lower court decision and sending the case back for a fresh look.
-Hopwood has also helped inmates from Indiana, Michigan and Nebraska get sentence reductions of 3 to 10 years from lower courts.

 He also won honorable mention in the PEN American Center 2008 Prison Writing contest.

 Hopwood was released from the custody of the Bureau of Prisons on April 9, 2009.
-In 2010, he was working at Cockle Printing in Omaha, Nebraska, a leading printer of Supreme Court briefs.

 Law school and legal career

 Hopwood holds a Bachelor of Science from Bellevue University in Bellevue, Nebraska, and a Juris Doctor from the University of Washington School of Law, where he was a Gates Public Service Law Scholar.
-He accepted an offer to spend a year working as a law clerk for Judge Janice Rogers Brown of the United States Court of Appeals for the District of Columbia Circuit after he graduated from law school.
+He served as a law clerk for Judge Janice Rogers Brown of the United States Court of Appeals for the District of Columbia Circuit after he graduated from law school.

 On September 4, 2014, the Supreme Court of Washington approved the recommendation made by the Character and Fitness Committee of the Washington State Bar Association, permitting Hopwood to take the Washington bar examination, and to become an attorney if he passed.
 His ability to become of a member of the Washington State Bar Association was named one of the National Law Journal's 14 memorable Supreme Court of the United States stories of 2014.
 In 2015, Hopwood became a licensed lawyer in the state of Washington.
+As of October 18, 2025, his Washington license is suspended for nonpayment of fees.
+His license in the District of Columbia is also suspended as of October 18, 2025.

 In 2015, Hopwood accepted a position as a graduate teaching fellow in Georgetown University Law Center's Appellate Litigation Clinic, where he was pursuing a Master of Laws degree.
 In 2017, Hopwood became a professor of law at Georgetown.
 He hired 2020 Georgetown Law graduate Tiffany Trump as his research assistant.

+Domestic violence arrest

+In September 2023, Hopwood was arrested for allegedly assaulting his wife.
+He was charged with four counts of misdemeanor assault, and the court granted him pretrial release.
+In August 2024, the U.S. Attorney's Office for the District of Columbia filed felony charges against Hopwood: two counts of obstructing justice, and five counts of contempt for violating his release conditions.

+He has not been teaching since his September 2023 arrest.
+As of October 18, 2025, his name does not appear in the employee directory of Georgetown University.

+On July 18, 2025, Jeanine Pirro, Interim U.S. Attorney for the District of Columbia, held a press conference to announce that Hopwood was found guilty on ten out of eleven counts - two counts of obstructing justice, five counts of contempt, and three counts of simple assault.